cvicens/rhmap-ionic-v2-project/README.md

 ![](https://github.com/cvicens/rhmap-ionic-v2-project/raw/master/pictures/ionic_v2-21.png)

+**Relevant pieces of code**
+Here are some pieces of code worth having a look:

+* **src/services/fh.service.ts:** Angular service 'FHService' to call services/APIs in RHMAP, it uses the RHMAP Javascript SDK
+* **src/pages/home.ts:** here you'll find the code that links the 'Say Hello From The Cloud' button with 'FHService'
+* **src/app/app.module.ts:** here is where our Angular service 'FHService' is added as a provider so that it can be used in any page/component or our app

-## Uploading the compiled version of the Ionic v2 app
+## Uploading the compiled version of the app
 In general (take the Ionic v1 [template](https://github.com/feedhenry-templates/quickstart-ionic-app) for example) once you're satisfied with your local work you would commit and push your changes using git.
 In this case and because Ionic v2 tooling requires Node.js 6 the process is a bit different.

 First, you should have noticed that 'ionic serve' compiles (or transpiles) your source code ('src' folder) and generates the usual 'www'.
 As a general rule you wouldn't need to commit/push the 'www' folder to RHMAP because it should be generated in the platform everytime you push your changes, but this is needed as of today(*) so let's be sure this folder is added, committed and pushed along with all the changes you had made to the code of our app.

-(*) Note: This is an interim process in next releases it won't be necessary to commit/push 'www' folder, it'll be generated.
+(*) Note: This is an interim process and in next releases of RHMAP it could change so that it won't be necessary to commit/push the 'www' folder.

 Now, please go to the terminal window and let's check if the 'www' folder is being tracked or not.
 You should see the following.
 If not, please check that 'www' is in your local folder and also if .gitignored contains 'www'.